-Postpartum Depression Leading To Suicide
+Postpartum Depression Leads To Suicide If Taken For Granted

 Excited expectant mothers immediately start reading books and blogs about pregnancy, attend Lamaze classes, and prepare themselves for the physical changes expected to happen.
 They spend most of their time learning about how to be moms, how to go back to their ideal weight after giving birth.
 However, very few women focus on their mental health issues and how these could affect both the mother and the baby’s health.
 It is maybe one reason why many new mothers experience postpartum depression, but very few are aware that they have it and still very few seek effective treatment.